How to integrate Ngrok MCP with Autogen

 Introduction

 This guide walks you through connecting Ngrok to AutoGen using the Composio tool router.
-By the end, you'll have a working Ngrok agent that can list all active tunnels and endpoints, show https edges currently configured, list all api keys for my account, get details for a specific ip restriction through natural language commands.
+By the end, you'll have a working Ngrok agent that can list all active tunnels and endpoints, show https edges currently configured, list all api keys for your account through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a Ngrok account through Composio's Ngrok MCP server.